-Percentage Assignment Submission Date Group Size 30 One individual case reports - to be assigned at random INDIVIDUAL 70 Final Project (assignment detailed below) 3-4 students per team
+Percentage Assignment Submission Date Group Size 30 One individual case report - to be assigned at random Prior to discussion of case in class INDIVIDUAL 70 Final Project (assignment detailed below) 13/2/2023 3-4 students per team

-Students must attend ALL class sessions.
+^{} Students must attend ALL class sessions.
 Students failing to attend a session without receiving permission from the instructor risk failing the course.
 (Students remain financially liable for the course even if they are removed.)